 But note that it's still rare for courts to set aside guilty verdicts because judges typically defer to the jury's judgment.
 Judges only take this step when the evidence is so insufficient that it results in a miscarriage of justice or actually prejudices the defendant in respect to a substantial right.

-When can a defendant file a "motion for a new trial" in Nevada criminal cases?
+When can a defendant file a "motion for a new trial"?

 It depends on what grounds the defendant is requesting the new trial.
 A motion for a new trial based on newly discovered evidence may be made within two (2) years after the guilty verdict.
 Otherwise, the defendant has only seven (7) days after the guilty verdict to file a motion for a new trial.
 But there is one exception:

 People who have been imprisoned for a conviction of a category A felony

 in Nevada or a category B felony in Nevada may be able to request a "genetic marker analysis" of the evidence which contributed to their conviction.
 If the results suggest the defendant may be innocent, the defendant may request a new trial at any time.

 What if the time limit has passed to file a "motion for a new trial"?

 If the statute of limitations to file a motion for a new trial has passed, a prisoner may try to contest his/her incarceration by filing a writ of habeas corpus.
 And as with a new trial, new evidence may be presented in a writ of habeas corpus.
 Read more in our article on writs of habeas corpus in Nevada.

 Can a defendant appeal a court's order to deny a "motion for a new trial"?